srt32/sqs_piper/README.md

 # SQS Piper

-A utility to receieve an SQS message from one queue and then send it on another queue
+A utility to receive an AWS SQS message from one queue and then send it on another queue

 `go run main.go <source queue name> <sink source name>`